cryptedx/copilot-orchestra/README.md

     4. Authentication middleware.
     5. Integration and end-to-end tests.

-**2. You review and approve the plan**
+#### Phase 2 — Plan Approval

-- The `Conductor` comes back to the user with the draft of the plan.
-Immediately after presenting the synopsis, the `Conductor` will invoke the MCP plan approval tool and present the MCP elicitation UI (native UI prompt).
+The `Conductor` comes back to the user with the draft of the plan.
+Immediately after presenting the synopsis, the `Conductor` will invoke the MCP plan approval tool and present the MCP Elicitation UI (native UI prompt).
 Use that approval prompt to choose `approve` or `request_revision` and optionally provide short feedback.
-Do NOT provide free‑text chat responses for approvals or decisions — always use the MCP elicitation UI (native UI prompt).
+Do NOT provide free‑text chat responses for approvals or decisions — always use the MCP Elicitation UI (native UI prompt).

-**3. Implementation -> Review -> Commit Cycle - Phase 1**
+#### Phase 3 — Implementation (Phase 1)

 - `Conductor` invokes `implement-subagent` for "User model and database schema".
 - `implement-subagent`: